WINCHESTER SCIENCE CENTRE’S PLAN TO MAKE SCIENCE ACCESSIBLE AND FUN FOR ALL IS BEING BACKED BY ENTERPRISE M3 LEP

 Since opening in 2008, over 1 million people, mostly children, have visited the planetarium for its immersive 360° experience and virtual tour through space.

-The planetarium upgrade is due to begin on Monday 3 June and is expected to take three weeks to complete.
+The planetarium upgrade is due to begin in early June and is expected to take three weeks to complete although exact timings are yet to be confirmed.
 During this time, visitors to the Science Centre will still be able to enjoy all the usual activities offered with general admission, including entry to Explorer:Space, the hands-on exhibition, and live science show and Invention Studio activities at weekends.

 For further information please visit the Support Us page on our website.